QwikDev/qwik/starters/apps/base/README.md

 npm run build.client
 ```

-### Server Modules
+### Preview

-Production build that creates the server-side render (SSR) module that is used by the server to render the HTML.
+The preview command is intended for previewing the build locally and not meant as a production server.

 ```
-npm run build.server
+npm run preview
 ```